maharjun/Neuro-Experiments/ExperimentCode/Readme.md

   #### Observations ####

-  * The addition of the IinMax does not seem to resolve the issue of instability.
+  * The addition of the IinMax DOES NOT seem to RESOLVE the issue of instability.
 The reason is that a current level of upto 20 seems to allow for instant spiking. and given a good enough number of synapses of high weight, the network still becomes